Injury Attorneys | Restoring LivesTM

 The good news it that it’s possible to recover from head injuries.
 Even mild brain injuries can have a good prognosis if the injury is caught early and closely monitored.
 The most important thing for parents to remember is that your kids need you to make good judgment calls, especially about their health.

 Was your child’s brain injury caused by someone else’s negligence?
-If so, contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
+If so, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.